santerijps/git-commit-conv/README.md

 # git-commit-conv

-Generate a git commit convention hook easily.
+Generate a git commit-msg hook easily to enforce a strict commit message format.
 Simply run the executable in your git repository to add the [Conventional Commits](https://www.conventionalcommits.org/en/v1.0.0/) standard to the commit-msg hook.

 You can also provide a path to the git repository and a custom RegEx pattern to check the commit messages against.